mzakariaCERN/FunWithVim/README.md

 # FunWithVim

-On my winows machine, I had a problem setting ```_vimrc```.
+On my windows machine, I had a problem setting ```_vimrc```.
 I couldn't change the file.
 The solution was installing vim outside Program Files (86) to my user name.
 Then as vim where does it read from

 ```
 :version